Someone to Watch Over Me (film): Critical response

-Gene Siskel of the Chicago Tribune gave the film one-and-a-half stars out of four and called it a "dull thriller" in which the two main characters "are both stiffs as individuals and as a couple.
-The only lifelike character is the detective's wife (Lorraine Bracco, who steals the movie in a charming supporting role)."
 Michael Wilmington of the Los Angeles Times called the film "an erotic culture-clash thriller that's almost swoony with glamour and romance.
 The movie is exciting, richly textured.
 But, despite its high quality, there's something unformed about it, like a poem that doesn't quite sing, a painting with a color missing."
 Rita Kempley of The Washington Post called it "a reasonably enjoyable romantic thriller" that "shows off director Ridley Scott's extraordinary visual artistry.
 The sets are so sumptuous, you'll want to move right in.
 But the haze is so thick, you'll need to bring a defogger.
 Scott, who directed Alien and Blade Runner, looks at the world through veils of smog.
 What with these pictorial pollutants, he loses sight of plot."
 Pauline Kael observed in The New Yorker that Scott "has put so much morbid, finicky care into this silly little story that he's worried the fun out of it."